-From these initial 12 people the Club in its first year grew to 39 members.
-The number of members in the Club has varied over the years from a high of 97 to a low of 35 in 1979.
-The Club presently does not charge membership fee to join or an annual fee and has a membership in the high 90s.It is impossible to name all those involved in the formation and operation of the Club over a period of 50 years, but one would be remiss not to mention the following individuals who were instrumental in the continuous operations of the Club:
+From these initial 12 people in its first year the Club grew to 39 members.
+The number of members in the Club has varied over the years from a low of 35 in 1979 to our current high of just over 100 (and still growing).
+While not all are active in the club, meeting attendance typically hovers between 30 and 40 people.
+The Club does not charge an annual membership fee.It is impossible to name all those involved in the formation and operation of the Club over a period of more than 50 years, but one would be remiss not to mention the following individuals who were instrumental in the continuous operations of the Club:

 Coin and Stamp Shows

 It should be pointed out that since 1965 the Saskatoon Coin Club has worked in cooperation with the Saskatoon Stamp Club to put on a combined Coin and Stamp Show.
 This arrangement of coin and stamp clubs working cooperatively to put on a show is quite unusual and has proven beneficial to both clubs.